- Undergraduate Program Description

 *MUSA1320, MUSA2306, MUSA2307, and MUSA 2309 also satisfy the Core Cultural Diversity requirement

 Group II—Western tradition

 - Required Senior Seminar: (one semester, three credits)

 The Senior Seminar (MUSA4941) is ordinarily open only to senior music majors.
-The Seminar entails a series of weekly projects allowing majors to investigate issues in-depth with special emphasis in one of the areas listed above (theory and composition, history, cross-cultural, or performance).
+The Seminar entails a series of weekly projects allowing majors to investigate issues in-depth with special emphasis in one of the areas listed above (history, cross-cultural, or performance).
 The Seminar serves as preparation for a senior project with supervised reading, research, writing, and discussion.

 - Electives: (six credits)

 The student will choose a minimum of two three-credit courses in whatever category is appropriate to his or her particular interest, whether it is in music theory and composition, performance, history, or cross-cultural studies.
 Students with performance emphasis must have three semesters of private instruction for credit.
-Three semesters of private instruction for credit may be used as an elective only upon completion of the jury at the end of the third semester of lessons.
+Three semesters of private instruction for credit may be used as an elective only upon completion of the juries at the end of each semester of lessons.

 - Performance Ensemble Experience: (minimum of two semesters)